Immigration Advisory Committee (IAC)

 Danai Bélanger

-She has first-hand experience as both a user and educator of Canada’s immigration programs – experiences that have enabled her to provide the highest level of service to some of the most vulnerable people in post-secondary institutions.
+She has first-hand experience as a user and educator of Canada’s immigration programs – experiences that have enabled her to provide the highest service to some of the most vulnerable people in post-secondary institutions.
 This experience has informed her research in community building and public policy, as well as her inherent desire to advocate for improved immigration systems in the post-secondary sector.

 She has educated Royal Newfoundland Constabulary police recruits about racial bias amongst Black people and has worked with local government in New Brunswick to create an employment preparation program for international students.
 She has also worked with Focus for Ethnic Women (FEW) in Ontario to develop employment programming and sourcing federal and provincial funding for initiatives for racialized women.

-Danai has worked as a consultant for the ISIEP-PEIEI creating and editing course content and currently sits on the Student Advising/Conseiller aux étudiants (SACE) committee.
+Danai has worked as a consultant for the ISIEP-PEIEI, creating and editing course content and currently sits on the Student Advising/Conseiller aux étudiants (SACE) committee.

 Patrick Bissonnette